Outreach – Opera in the Schools

-This year the program started on May 22 and will run for a 2 week period involving nearly 20 schools in the Palm Springs Unified School District.
-The singers sre soprano Michelle Drever, mezzo-soprano Erin Gonzalez, tenor Johar Hernandez, baritone Ben Lowe and bass/emcee Nathan Van Arsdale with accompanist Constance Gordy.
+This year the program started on May 22 and ran for a 2 week period involving nearly 20 schools in the Palm Springs Unified School District.
+The singers were soprano Michelle Drever, mezzo-soprano Erin Gonzalez, tenor Johar Hernandez-Carr, baritone Ben Lowe and bass/emcee Nathan Van Arsdale with accompanist Constance Gordy.
 Watch them interact with students at the Rancho Mirage Elementary School here.
 And watch baritone Ben Lowe perform at the Bubbling Wells Elementary School in Desert Hot Springs here.

 The Opera in the Schools troupe are young, vibrant, and enthusiastic about telling the story of opera in a relatable way that enchants and captivates their students, and the program is eagerly anticipated year after year by children and teachers alike.
 In fact, several children who watched this presentation over the years have gone on to be successful opera singers in their own right.